 Not pictured: Marisa Jasso (GY2), Cameron McAlpine (GY2), Kojo Acquah (GY1), Lauren Allen (GY1), Deborah Chen (GY1), Divya Chhabra (GY1), Adrian Clarke (GY1), Tara Krishnan (GY1), Julian Lemus (GY1), Jennifer Li (GY1), Lauren Lo (GY1), Abhi Mitra (GY1), Evan Moore (GY1), Prosper Nyovanie (GY1), Paul Uche (GY1), Anne Warren (GY1), Grace Young (GY1), Director of Communications & Outreach Bruce Mendelsohn, Administrative Assistant Amy Shea.

-If you want to become a engineering leader and accomplish useful results for the greater good of society, the Gordon-MIT Engineering Leadership Program is for you.
+If you want to help shape the future and solve real problems for real people, the Gordon-MIT Engineering Leadership Program is for you.

 How (and why) does the GEL program work?